 Gerstenberg & Agger A/S was founded in 1901 by the two engineers Aage Gerstenberg and Christian Agger.
-Since 1916, the Gerstenberg family was the sole owner of the company, which in the first few decades primarily earned its money as consulting engineers.
+In 1916 the Gerstenberg family became the sole owner of the company, which in the first few decades primarily earned its money as consulting engineers.

 In the subsequent decades Gerstenberg & Agger A/S specialised in the development, production and installation of equipment for the food industry, and at the end of the century the company was the leading manufacturer of food processing plants in the world.

 In 2004 Gerstenberg & Agger A/S acquired Schröder GmbH.
 The year after the two companies merged all main activities and transferred them to the new subsidiary Gerstenberg Schröder A/S which was sold to SPX Flow Technology in 2010.